 Perhaps the lesson we can take away from Wes Welker’s statement is that money doesn’t define the success of one’s career.
 What defines the success of one’s career is how rewarding it is.
 Yes, some would say that money is their most desired value; but it’s a known fact that the majority of employees hold other values closer to their heart.

-In a workshop I deliver at our career center, I conduct an exercise on work values, asserting that like life values, we have values that make work rewarding.
+In a workshop I delivered at our career center, I conducted an exercise on work values.
+This exercise made my clients think about which values would make their jobs more rewarding.
 Many of the workshop attendees list values such as:

-- Achievement: being able to meet your goals.
+- Achievement: being able to meet their goals.

 - Balance: having time for family, work and play.